Scaling Up Bayesian Uncertainty Quantification for Inverse Problems using Deep Neural Networks: Illustrations

 \subsection{Nonlinear Banana-Biscuit-Doughnut (BBD) inverse problem}

-Next, we challenge our proposed methodology with a four-dimensional Banana-Biscuit-Doughnut (BBD) distribution \citep{lan2016}.
-BBD distribution was first proposed in \cite{lan2016} as a benchmark for testing MCMC algorithms and has recently revisited by \cite{shahbaba2019}.
-The name of the distribution comes from 3 possible shapes of pairwise marginal distributions.
+Next, we challenge our proposed methodology with a complex four-dimensional Banana-Biscuit-Doughnut (BBD) distribution \cite{lan2016}.
+BBD distribution was first proposed in \cite{lan2016} as a benchmark for testing MCMC algorithms and has recently been revisited by \cite{shahbaba2019}.
+The name of the distribution comes from 3 possible shapes of pairwise marginal distributions resembling a banana in (1,2) dimension, a biscuit in (1,3) dimension, and a doughnut in (2,4) dimension (see Figure \ref{fig:bbd} in Appendix \ref{apx:ext}).
 It can be cast into a Bayesian inverse problem with parameters $u=(u_1,\cdots,u_d)$:

 where $A$ is a matrix of size $m\times d$.
-Therefore $\mG: \mathbb R^d \to \mathbb R^m$ is a linear forward mapping of $\mathcal S u$ but a non-linear operator of $u$.
+Therefore, $\mG: \mathbb R^d \to \mathbb R^m$ is a linear forward mapping of $\mathcal S u$ but a non-linear operator of $u$.